electrojustin/check-2600/README.md

 There are some very simple test ROMs located in the "tests" directory demonstrating how to get simple sprites and missiles on the screen.

 #### Common Gotchas
 One common "gotcha" when writing an Atari 2600 ROM is that the assembler will put all of your code at 0x0000 by default.
 0x0000-0x0200 are reserved for the TIA, PIA, and RAM/stack.
 Sometimes your ROM will work anyway if you assemble it this way, but any absolute addresses will break.
-Traditionally, ROMs are assembled to occupy the 0xF000-0xFFFF address space, but the address line is only 13-bit, so anything about 0x1000 will technically do.
+Traditionally, ROMs are assembled to occupy the 0xF000-0xFFFF address space, but the address line is only 13-bit, so anything above 0x1000 will technically do as long as the starting address is 4096 (0x1000) byte aligned.

 Another common "gotcha" is forgetting to set the reset vector.
-Offsets 0xFFC and 0xFFE of your ROM should be a 2-byte little-endian pointer to your entry point.
+Offsets 0xFFC and 0xFFE of your ROM should be a 2-byte little-endian pointer to the absolute address of your entry point.

 #### Intro to 2600 Programming
 The following is an excellent, but incomplete introduction to programming the 2600: https://cdn.hackaday.io/files/1646277043401568/Atari_2600_Programming_for_Newbies_Revised_Edition.pdf